saicha124/melissa4/replit.md

 ## Overview

 This is an educational cryptography application that teaches three encryption methods: Caesar cipher, Vigenere cipher, and RSA asymmetric encryption.
-The app is built as a French-language interactive tool for learning mathematical cryptography concepts, using Python Flask with pure HTML/CSS/JavaScript.
+The app is built as a French-language interactive tool with a hybrid architecture: React frontend with animations and Python Flask backend for cryptography algorithms.

 ## User Preferences